dobzacode/arozvit/README.md

-<h1 align="center">Welcome to AROZVIT 🌱</h1>
+<h1 align="center">Welcome to Arozvit 🌱</h1>
 <p>
   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> AROZVIT is a comprehensive plant management tool designed to help you effortlessly manage the watering cycles of your plants.
-With AROZVIT, you can track essential details, upload photos, and organize information about each of your plants to ensure they thrive.
+> Arozvit is a comprehensive plant management tool designed to help you effortlessly manage the watering cycles of your plants.
+With Arozvit, you can track essential details, upload photos, and organize information about each of your plants to ensure they thrive.

 ### ✨ [Demo](https://arozvit.vercel.app)